vansh22559/Stick-Hero/README.md

 ## Game Mechanics

-1. **Stick-Hero Control:** Use keyboard input to stretch out a stick and bridge gaps between pillars.
+1. **Stick-Hero Control:** Use right mouse click to stretch out a stick and bridge gaps between pillars.

 2. **Multiple Pillars:** Navigate Stick-Hero through platforms of varying widths and heights.